salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2015-05-15-ios-debugging.md

 Review Apple documentation for more information about [unified logging](https://developer.apple.com/documentation/os/logging?language=objc).

+#### Device Token

+For testing and troubleshooting purposes, retrieve your device token from a running app by calling [[MarketingCloudSDK sharedInstance] sfmc_deviceToken] and sending the result to yourself via email, alert, or other method.

 #### Additional Resources

 Use this information when testing your app and the device either does not receive messages or receives messages sporadically.
 Testing the app while connected to a corporate Wi-Fi network could cause issues if your IT team does not correctly configure port accessibility (preventing the test device from receiving messages).